typkrft/Old_Dots/README.md

 ### G E N E R A L
 - [ ] Add paths needed to scripts and clean them up
+- [ ] Ripgrep all the todos in here

 ### I N S T A L L .
 C O N F .
 Y A M L
 - [ ] Clean up and Organize